 The facility's windows are double glazed and have wooden interior framing with vinyl cladding on the exterior.
 The glass-to-frame seals are in good condition.
 The operable window weather seals are in good condition, showing little evidence of excessive wear.
-The front of the facility has a glass storefront fixture that consists of double pane glass and in good condition.
 Exterior doors have aluminum frames and are in good condition with undamaged door seals.
 Degraded window and door seals increase drafts and outside air infiltration.

-Exterior Walls
+Typical Exterior Walls

-Pitched Roof with Asphalt Shingle
+Pitched Roof with Asphalt Shingles